CDKTF Architecture & Synthesis

 Frequently Asked Questions

 How does CDKTF handle Python type safety during Terraform synthesis?
-CDKTF uses the jsii runtime to map Python 3.9+ type hints to Terraform's schema.
+CDKTF uses the jsii runtime to map Python 3.9+ typed constructs to Terraform's JSON schema.
 Strict typing ensures that invalid configurations are caught at synthesis time rather than during terraform plan or apply.
+However, jsii does not enforce types at runtime—mypy static analysis is your primary defense.

 Can I mix native HCL modules with CDKTF Python constructs?
 Yes, via the TerraformHclModule class.
 You must explicitly map HCL outputs to Python-typed variables to maintain dependency tracking and prevent state drift.

 What is the recommended state backend strategy for CDKTF?
-Use remote backends (e.g., S3 + DynamoDB for locking) configured dynamically via environment variables.
+Use remote backends (e.g., S3 + DynamoDB for locking) configured via add_override("terraform.backend", {...}).
 Isolate state files per environment and enforce state locking to prevent concurrent synthesis collisions.